 During the first half of 2019, global deal volume declined 12% to $2 trillion, but volume in the U.S. grew 19% to over $1 trillion.
-Large transactions in healthcare, energy, and technology led the way.
+Large transactions in healthcare, energy, and technology led the way, with the sales of specialty pharma company Allergan (0.1% of net assets as of June 30, 2019) to AbbVie, Anadarko Petroleum (less than 0.1%) to Occidental, fiber provider Zayo (less than 0.1%) to EQT, and utility El Paso Electric (0.6%) to a private infrastructure fund benefiting the Fund.
+One major combination announced in 2018 that continues to wind its way through the approval process is that of Sprint (0.1%) and T-Mobile (less than 0.1%); the terms of that transaction, especially whether it includes the participation of DISH Network (0.5%), will have long term ramifications for U.S. telecommunications.
 We believe merger and acquisition (M&A) could earn a second wind in the second half of 2019, underpinned by lower rates and a desire to close deals before a possible change of administrations in 2021.
 The Fund is poised to capitalize in industries undergoing consolidation.

 The largest contributor to returns in the second quarter was Sony Corp.
-(5.4%) (+22%).
+(1.9% of net assets as of June 30, 2019) (+22%).
 Fears about how traditional video game console providers would fare in the world of cloud gaming were outweighed by strong music industry performance and a growing addressable market for Sony's image sensors.
 In addition, activist shareholder Third Point returned with ideas for how the company can surface additional value.
-Resilient consumer spending helped Mastercard (1.7%) (+11%) and American Express (4.3%) (+11%).
-The Walt Disney Co.
-(1.8%) (+24%), purchaser of Twenty-First Century Fox's entertainment business, unveiled a compelling direct-to-consumer video offering to go with a strong film and park attraction slate.
-Finally, as discussed above, DISH Network (+16%) appears to possess a strong bargaining hand in negotiations with T-Mobile and Sprint as well as appreciation asset value in its spectrum.
+Resilient consumer spending helped Mastercard (1.5%) (+11%) and American Express (1.3%) (+11%) while capital spending aided industrials such as Flowserve (1.2%) (+14%), Ametek (2.7%) (+8%) and Idex (1.3%) (+11%).
+Finally, The Walt Disney Co.
+(1.7%) (+24%), purchaser of Twenty-First Century Fox's (0.5%) entertainment business, unveiled a compelling direct-to-consumer video offering to go with a strong film and park attraction slate.

-Swedish Match (3.9%) (-15%) was the largest detractor from performance in the quarter, giving back most of its first quarter gains due to concerns about pending restrictions on sales of flavored cigars.
-Other consumer staples holdings Edgewell Personal Care (0.3%) (-39%) and Energizer (0.5%) (-19%) also detracted from performance as certain legacy brands struggled to grow in mature markets, along with concerns about increased financial leverage from acquisitions.
-Bank of New York Mellon (2.8%) declined as lower interest rates would reduce the interest income it generates.
-Finally, Mexican broadcaster and cable operator Grupo Televisa (0.7%) (-25%) dropped amidst concerns about the health of the Mexican economy and after the company delayed a potential spin-off of its cable business.
+Swedish Match (1.5%) (-15%) was the largest detractor from performance in the quarter, giving back most of its first quarter gains due to concerns about pending restrictions on sales of flavored cigars.
+Other consumer staples holdings Edgewell Personal Care (0.2%) (-39%), Kikkoman (0.8%) (-11%) and Energizer (0.4%) (-19%) also detracted from performance as certain legacy brands struggled to grow in mature markets, along with concerns about increased financial leverage from acquisitions.
+Bank of New York Mellon (1.1%) (-14%) and State Street (0.3%) (-16%) declined as lower interest rates would reduce the interest income they generate.
+Finally, Mexican broadcaster and cable operator Grupo Televisa (0.3%) (-25%) dropped amidst concerns about the health of the Mexican economy and after the company delayed a potential spin-off of its cable business.

 Let's Talk Stocks